alpha2303/hasura-map-app/README.md

 Choose "Building Project with Native Code" and follow the instructions to set dependencies and setting up the environment.
 You need not create a new application.

-Once you have set up the environment, clone this repository into your parent folder where the environment has been setup.
+Once you have set up the environment, clone this repository into the folder in which the environment has been setup.

 > git clone https://github.com/alpha2303/hasura-map-app.git